edunham/slides/gpg/devopsdaycamp.md

 ---

-## Security Through Obscurity

-- If you could eavesdrop on everything, which messages would interest you most?
+If you could eavesdrop on everything, which messages would interest you most?

 </section>